mfumagalli/Tjarno/Files/ngs_1.md

 We are adding the history of Native Americans to this model, roughly following estimates reported in [this](http://www.ncbi.nlm.nih.gov/pubmed/26198033) paper.
 Thus, we will assume that Native Americans (their ancestors) splitted from East Asians 20kya and their effective population size is 2,000 from the split until present.

+For most of the examples, we will use the program [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data) developed by Thorfinn Korneliussen and Anders Albrechtsen (and many contributors) at the University of Copenhagen.
+More information about its rationale and implemented methods can be found [here](http://www.ncbi.nlm.nih.gov/pubmed/25420514).

+According to its website *ANGSD is a software for analyzing next generation sequencing data.
+The software can handle a number of different input types from mapped reads to imputed genotype probabilities.
+Most methods take genotype uncertainty into account instead of basing the analysis on called genotypes.
+This is especially useful for low and medium depth data.
+The software is written in C++ and has been used on large sample sizes.
+This program is not for manipulating BAM/CRAM files, but solely a tool to perform various kinds of analysis.
+We recommend the excellent program SAMtools for outputting and modifying bamfiles.*

 ## Simulation

 We are now simulating some genomic data (2Mbp) for 2 populations of 10 diploid individuals each.